redbeardymcgee/podbox/README.md

 This allows us to query the `gluetun` API for the forwarded port without needing an API user and password.

-> [!WARNING] Do not expose the API to the internet
+> [!WARNING] Do not expose the API to the internet.

 ```toml
 [[roles]]